toddbranch/ECE382/datasheets/intro_to_vim.md

 The power of vim really comes to light in combining commands.

 Take `c` (for change), for instance.
 On its own, it doesn't do anything.
 You have to combine it with movement commands for it to make sense.
 Say I want to rewrite a word I've written - typing `cw` will delete the word and put me in insert mode.
-It helps me to think `cw` = "change word" in my head.  `c` can be combined with any of the other movement commands.
+It helps me to think `cw` = "change word".  `c` can be combined with any of the other movement commands.

 `d` (for delete) is similar.  `dw` deletes the word at your cursor, but keeps you in command mode.